 Late payment excuses and how to defeat them

-From the dog eating the invoice to radio silence, some clients will try a range of tactics to get away with paying you late.
+From the dog eating the invoice to radio silence, some customers will try a range of tactics to get away with paying you late.
 So what do you do when it comes to chasing payment?
-Here are some classic excuses that we’ve heard before and our top tips for working with late-paying clients to make sure you get the money that you’re owed!
+Here are some classic excuses that we’ve heard before and our top tips for working with late-paying customers to make sure you get the money that you’re owed.

-Ok, it’s probably unlikely that you’re being paid by cheque but the concept of “the money’s on its way, honest!” is universal.
-And if you find yourself being fobbed off repeatedly without ever receiving payment, you can be pretty certain that the client is stalling for time.
+OK, it’s probably unlikely that you’re being paid by cheque these days, but the concept of ‘the money’s on its way, honest!’ is universal.
+And if you find yourself being fobbed off repeatedly without ever receiving payment, you can be pretty certain that the customer is stalling for time.

-Freelancers also often hear “we decided to do the work in-house” or “we ended up cancelling the project” as an excuse not to pay.
-If a client tries to delay payment (or withhold it altogether) by claiming that they’re not using the work you did for them, then you need to challenge this, and fast.
-If their plans change once the agreed work has been completed that’s unfortunate, but you’re completely entitled to be paid for the work that you did for the client, whether they use it or not.
+You may hear “we decided to do the work in-house” or “we ended up cancelling the project” as an excuse not to pay.
+If a customer tries to delay payment (or withhold it altogether) by claiming that they’re not using the work you did for them, then you need to challenge this, and fast.
+If their plans change once the agreed work has been completed, that’s unfortunate, but you’re completely entitled to be paid for the work that you did for the customer, whether they use it or not.

-The disorganised chronic late payer will usually pay up eventually, but not before those unpaid invoices have drained away your healthy cash flow.
-By keeping an eye on your aged debtor report in FreeAgent, you can identify clients who frequently pay late.
-You can cut down on the time you take to chase chronic late payers by using FreeAgent’s automatic invoice reminder feature - just set it up before you send the invoice, then FreeAgent will do the chasing for you!
+The disorganised chronic late payer will usually pay up eventually, but not before those unpaid invoices have drained away your healthy cashflow.
+By keeping an eye on your aged debtor report in FreeAgent, you can identify customers who frequently pay late.
+You can also cut down on the time you take to chase chronic late payers by using FreeAgent’s automatic invoice reminder feature - just set it up before you send the invoice, then FreeAgent will do the chasing for you!

 Hello?
 Anybody there?
-There’s nothing worse than having a client who just disappears without a trace.
+There’s nothing worse than having a customer who just disappears without a trace.
 They won’t return your emails or calls and you simply can’t get hold of them.

-For these clients - some of whom sadly may have had no intention of paying you in the first place - you’ll have to make a choice.
-You could hire a professional collection agency, or for smaller debts, pursue your client through the small claims court.
+For these customers - some of whom sadly may have had no intention of paying you in the first place - you’ll have to make a choice.
+You could hire a professional collection agency, or for smaller debts, pursue your customer through the small claims court.
 Both of these options could be time consuming and may end up costing you money.
-However, you can charge statutory interest on late paying invoices, which is 8% plus the Bank of England base rate - there’s a great article about this on gov.uk.
-Alternatively, you could cut your losses and write off the invoice, before putting that client on your blacklist.
+However, you can charge statutory interest on late paying invoices, which is 8% plus the Bank of England base rate - there’s information about this on gov.uk.
+Alternatively, you could cut your losses, write off the invoice and simply never work with that customer again.

-Any business can go through unforeseen difficulties, so if a client hasn’t paid yet it may not mean that they’re not planning to pay at all - it might be that they’re facing short-term cash flow problems.
+Any business can go through unforeseen difficulties, so if a customer hasn’t paid yet, it may not mean that they’re not planning to pay at all - it might be that they’re facing short-term cashflow problems.

-Even if you think the client can’t pay, it’s worth having the awkward conversation and picking up the phone to ask when they plan to pay you.
-If it is just a short-term issue with a good client, you could maintain a good relationship by offering an extension rather than enforcing late charges.
-And in future you can easily check a client’s creditworthiness using online services such as DueDil and CheckBusiness, which provide free access to credit scores for businesses.
+Even if you think the customer can’t pay, it’s worth having the awkward conversation and picking up the phone to ask when they plan to pay you.
+If it is just a short-term issue with a good customer, you could maintain a good relationship by offering an extension rather than enforcing late charges.
+And in the future you can easily check a customer’s creditworthiness using online services which provide free access to credit scores for businesses.